adrianobrito/adrianobrito.github.io/_posts/2024-02-01-beyond-the-technological-conservatism.md

+---
+layout: post
-# Beyond the technological conservatism in Nowadays Software Engineering
+title: Beyond the technological conservatism in Nowadays Software Engineering
+---

 ## Understanding the Conservative Perspective: A Deeper Dive